Updated 2026 Regulations Airbnb Booking.com

 Legal weight in Spanish courts Low (easily challenged) ✓ High (forensic standard)

-When an inspector asks you to prove that you displayed the license on your listing 6 months ago, a PDF could have been created yesterday.
+When an inspector asks you to prove that you displayed the licence on your listing 6 months ago, a PDF could have been created yesterday.
 With ProofSnap, the blockchain timestamp irrefutably proves that the document existed on that exact date.

 Do Not Trust That Platforms Will Defend You